Guy Buttery: History

 With tours cancelled all around the world due to COVID-19, Buttery went into "studio mode" and released 5 albums in 2020.
 These releases consisted mostly of archival projects including two live releases (one with Derek Gripper and another with Nibs van der Spuy), a collaborative EP with marimba band and horn section The Bandura Express Marimba Ensemble, a demos release featuring outtakes and unreleased recordings surrounding Guy's 2016 self-titled album and a remix album titled "Sonokota EP" featuring producers from Wales, Berlin, Maputo, Cape Town and New York.

 In 2021 Buttery released yet another collaborative album, this time with traditional Indian classical musicians Mohd.
 Amjad Khan (tabla) and Mudassir Khan (sarangi).
 Recorded in a singular session in India in a largely improvised setting, "One Morning in Gurgaon" continues Guy's love affair with the music of the subcontinent.
 The record received critical acclaim landing up on numerous album of the year lists including NPR, New Sounds and PopMatters and also charted in the World Music Charts Europe.
 The record was then picked up in Japan for a vinyl release in a curated album series by Qrates.

+2025 saw Buttery's long standing orchestral project finally released in the form of the studio album "Orchestrations".
+Despite the record coming close to never seeing the light of day at all, the project took over 12 years to complete and has been described as something of a "magnum opus".
+With Buttery's own guitar at the centre of the work, "Orchestrations" was crafted over many years with orchestral arranger Chris Letcher.
+Recorded across ten countries, the album features collaborative contributions from several renowned artists including Kaki King, Madala Kunene, Derek Gripper, Louis Mhlanga, Julian Sartorius, Mudassir Khan and Pino Forastiere.